 Why Is the 2048 Variant Limit Important?

 Before this update, many Shopify merchants had to create multiple product listings for items with different sizes, colors, or other variations.
-For example, if you were selling a t-shirt with multiple color and size options, you might have had to create separate listings for each combination, making inventory management, SEO, and the customer experience more complicated.
+For example, if you were selling a t-shirt with dozens of color and size options, you might have had to create separate listings for each combination, making inventory management, SEO, and the customer experience more complicated.

 Now, with the new 2,048 variant limit, you can manage all variations under one product page, creating a more organized store, improving SEO, and offering customers a smoother shopping experience.